Security

 Why this is on SignalStack: we cover incidents where release process and supply-chain risk collide—here, debug artifacts on a public registry plus the same calendar window as a malware-style npm event.
 That compound risk is what security and platform teams must ticket separately.

 Anthropic attributed the issue to a release packaging mistake, not a customer-data breach.
-March 31, 2026 was also a high-risk day on npm due to an unrelated Axios compromise—treat “npm install that day” as a compound supply-chain review, not one issue.
-See also our deep dive: Axios npm incident.
+March 31, 2026 was also a high-risk day on npm due to an unrelated Axios compromise—same registry, same rough timeframe, different failure mode (packaging error vs. malicious publish).
+Treat npm install logs around that date as a compound supply-chain review: correlate @anthropic-ai/claude-code@2.1.88 with axios@1.14.1 / 0.30.4 (and lockfile drift), not as one blended incident.
+Deep dive (malware / IoCs such as C2 hosts live only there): Axios npm incident — security bridge.

 What happened